MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk/kiosk-shelllauncher.md

 ---
-title: Use Shell Launcher to create a Windows 10/11 kiosk (Windows 10/11)
+title: Use Shell Launcher to create a kiosk experience
-description: Shell Launcher lets you change the default shell that launches when a user signs in to a device. ms.topic: article ms.date: 12/31/2017
+description: Learn how to configure Shell Launcher to change the default Windows shell when a user signs in to a device. ms.topic: how-to ms.date: 12/31/2017
 ---

 # Use Shell Launcher to create a Windows client kiosk

-Using Shell Launcher, you can configure a device that runs an application as the user interface, replacing the default shell (explorer.exe).
-In **Shell Launcher v1**, available in Windows client, you can only specify a Windows desktop application as the replacement shell.
-In **Shell Launcher v2**, available in Windows 10 version 1809+ / Windows 11, you can also specify a UWP app as the replacement shell.
-To use **Shell Launcher v2** in Windows 10 version 1809, you need to install the [KB4551853](https://support.microsoft.com/help/4551853) update.
+Shell Launcher is a Windows feature that can enable a device to execute an application as the user interface, replacing the default shell (`explorer.exe`).

 >[!NOTE]
 >Shell Launcher controls which application the user sees as the shell after sign-in.
 It does not prevent the user from accessing other desktop applications and system components.